bsumlin/PyMieScatt/docs/index.rst

    $ python setup.py install

-Revision Notes - version 1.7.4 (6 May, 2019)
+Revision Notes - version 1.7.5 (23 February, 2020)
 ------------------------------------------------------------------------------

+  - Fixed :py:func:`AutoMieQ` per discussions with Gerard van Ewijk.
+In the case of nMedium!=1, :py:func:`AutoMieQ` was calculating effective n and wavelength, and then passing those parameters to the relevant Mie function.
+Those functions then re-calculated the effective n and wavelength, leading to errors.
+  - Fixed :py:func:`ContourIntersection_SD` per discussions with Hans Moosmuller.
+The inputs should now correctly scale for units of Mm-1.

+Revision History
+----------------

+- 1.7.4 (6 May, 2019)

   - Fixed :py:func:`ScatteringFunction` per discussions with @zcm73400 on GitHub.
 View the pull request for more info.

-Revision History
-----------------

 - 1.7.3 (23 August, 2018) - 1.7.2 was skipped ¯\\_(ツ)_/¯